OMAR-T-Khalil/HR-Analytics-Dashboard-/README.md

 * **Organizational Structure:** Visualize the distribution of employees across different departments.
 * **Experience Levels:** Understand the tenure of our workforce.

-## 🚀 Get Started!

-1.  **Access the Dashboard:** [**REPLACE THIS WITH THE ACTUAL LINK TO YOUR DASHBOARD**]
-2.  **Explore:** Click through the different sections and charts.
-The visuals are designed to be intuitive and easy to understand.
-3.  **Discover Insights:** Look for trends, patterns, and areas that stand out.
-Hover over elements for more details.
-4.  **Take Action:** Use these insights to inform your HR strategies and initiatives!

 ## 💡 Why This Matters

 This dashboard helps us to: